 Revenues for the Landbased segment amounted to NOK 304.3 million for 2022, up from NOK 108.0 million for 2021.
-The progress is driven by the order with Vow have already developed a full industrial process, in which end-of-life tyres are valorised into a premium recovered carbon black.
+The progress is driven by the order with Vow In December Vow signed an MOU with ETEL.
+The parties have already developed a full industrial process, in which end-of-life tyres are valorised into a premium recovered carbon black.